 A native of Valparaiso, Ind., Valavanis came to the Storm with a strong involvement in women’s basketball, both as a former player and coach, uniquely blending with her experience in athletics business operations.

 Valavanis joined the Storm in 2014 from the University of California, Berkeley, where she was an Assistant Athletics Director of Development.
 With Cal, she oversaw annual giving, alumni relations and development operations.
 Valavanis was responsible for annual fundraising efforts, oversaw the ticket-based donation program, established new courtside scholarship programs for both men’s and women’s basketball and drove comprehensive alumni engagement strategies.

 Valavanis’ coaching career began in 2002 at California State University, Chico.
 In her four years as an assistant coach, the program made four straight NCAA Tournament appearances.
 In 2006 she moved on to the University of the Pacific, where she was elevated to associate head coach prior to the 2008 season.
 She has also worked as a WNBA scout with the New York Liberty.

-A 2000 graduate of Chico, Valavanis played four years of basketball for the Wildcats, finishing her career as the program’s all-time leader in three-pointers.
+Valavanis completed her bachelors in journalism in 2000, and received her masters in physical education in 2004, both from Chico.
+She played four years of basketball for the Wildcats, finishing her career as the program’s all-time leader in three-pointers.
 She was recently named a 2016 CSU, Chico Distinguished Alumni.